-Menopausal symptoms such as hot flushes, night sweats and vaginal dryness as well as a decreased sex drive (libido) can affect new and existing relationships and your sex life.
+Menopausal symptoms such as hot flushes, night sweats and vaginal dryness as well as a decreased sex drive can affect new and existing relationships and your sex life.

-If you have a burning pain when passing urine or are passing small amounts of urine frequently, it’s worth checking with your GP to see if you have a bladder infection.
+If you have a burning pain when passing urine or are passing small amounts of urine frequently, it’s worth checking with your GP to see if you have a UTI.

 Putting on weight

 Weight changes, especially around the waist, are common during both cancer treatment and the menopause.
 Maintaining a healthy weight is important for long-term health.

 Joint pain and risk of osteoporosis

-If you’re experiencing joint pain, tell your GP, specialist team or breast care nurse who may be able to suggest things to help relieve it.
+If you’re experiencing joint pain, tell your treatment team or GP who may be able to suggest things to help relieve it.